waseemchishti/Flask-with-Swagger-API-Development/README.md

 7. Store the results (Output)
 8. Return the output and Display in Swagger UI
 9. Run the Application
-10. Copy one record from testing dataset 325_problems.xlsx --->> Enter Problem
+10. Copy one record from testing dataset 325_problems.xlsx --->> Column Name Enter Problem
+11. Click on Try it Out --> Enter in ProblemDisplayName --> Click on Execute -->
-11. Swagger UI will display the output in Response body
+12. Swagger UI will display the output in Response body
-12. -------------Like and Smile Please--------------
+13. -------------Like and Smile Please--------------

 ---END---